programmerraja/MyBlog/content/notes/2024/Kubernetes.md

 **Headless service:**
 - Sometimes you don't need load-balancing and a single Service IP.
 In this case, you can create what are termed _headless Services_, by explicitly specifying `"None"` for the  cluster IP address

-**NodePort service:**
+- This also help us if we want to pod to pod communication **NodePort service:**
 - This builds on top of ClusterIP and enables access from outside of the cluster (static ip).
 Port range can be only between 30000 to 32767